The Best Idaho Auto Insurance Companies

 Our quote from Liberty Mutual fell on the higher end, but its discounts are highly individual and are worth looking into.
 If you own a hybrid vehicle, or if you’re newly graduated, married, or retired, there’s a discount for you — discounts you won’t find with any of our other picks.

 Customers are divided on their opinions of Liberty Mutual; while Consumer Reports gave it an 88/100 overall and a four out of five for claims handling, J.D.
 Power wasn’t so generous.
 It only received an average rating overall and a two out of five for its claims handling.
-If a good company reputation puts your mind at ease, GEICO or State Farm may be a better fit as you start your search for auto insurance.
+If a good company reputation puts your mind at ease, State Farm may be a better fit as you start your search for auto insurance.

 Farm Bureau Mutual of Idaho

 Something to note upfront: Farm Bureau Mutual of Idaho only offers auto insurance to its members.
 In order to join, you must reside in Idaho and pay the yearly membership fee, which ranges from $40 to $50 depending on where you live.
 In addition to insurance, you also get access to a number of member benefits, including discounts on a variety of goods and services.
 However, if you’re not already a member, it may be worth the relatively low yearly fee — if Farm Bureau offers you a stellar deal on your premiums, that yearly fee might pay for itself.
 You can’t get a quote online, but we recommend calling your local Farm Bureau Mutual of Idaho agent to learn more about their rates and the discounts you may be eligible.

 Farm Bureau Mutual of Idaho only provides basic coverages like collision and comprehensive coverage — there’s no option to add accident forgiveness, rental car reimbursement, or roadside assistance — but the basics may be all you need.
 If you’re not looking for a highly-customizable policy, the tradeoff could be a lower rate.